andrasq/node-restiq/Readme.md

 The middleware sections are:

 - `setup`, shared steps before the call is routed
-- `pre`, shared steps before the call is run
 - `use`, partially shared steps before the route handlers are run
 - (the route handlers, installed with `addRoute`)
 - `after`, shared steps after the call successfully finished